Mintplex-Labs/anything-llm-cli/README.md

 ## Setup

-You can generate an API key from your AnythingLLM instance under **Settings > Developer API**.
+The only required setup is your API key.
+You can generate one from your AnythingLLM instance under **Settings > Developer API**.

 If running from source, fill in your `.env.local` file — Bun loads it automatically.